EvanChisholm1/english/README.md

 Here is an example of using english to solve a very easy problem from the Canadian Computing Competition.

+Just like english each paragraph is it's own thing, every paragraph is sent as a separate prompt to the model.
+The model is given the previous paragraphs as context.
+Paragraphs are seperated by two newlines.

 ```english
 get the input from stdin turn it to an integer and store in a variable called n, don't prompt